The Dangers of Elevator Work

 At Schotter Millican, LLP, we have extensive experience handling worker injury claims, and we have a proven track record of success.
 We know how to navigate the workers’ compensation system, and we know how to build strong cases.
 We can help you at every stage of your claim, and we will fight to get you the benefits you deserve.

-To schedule a consultation, call (718) 550-0610 or contact New York City elevator injury attorneys online today.
+To schedule a consultation, call (718) 550-0610 or contact our New York City elevator injury attorney online today.

 -